 What advice would you offer to anyone thinking of a bicycle adventure in Taiwan?

 ‘I would first say to anyone that they are free to contact me on my website if they need any advice.
 Having already completed a loop of Taiwan I can help to plan people’s own adventures and point them in the right direction, depending on their ability.
-This document is also a fantastic resource if you’re looking to complete a less extreme ride around Taiwan.

 Prior to my departure, I contacted the Taiwanese Cycling Federation (TWC), and they provided some incredibly insightful information with regards to my route planning, so upon completion of my adventure I met with them to share some stories and discuss my experience of cycling around Taiwan in general.
 One exciting outcome of this is that we are now discussing how to boost cycling tourism between Taiwan and Australia.